 Kona Wedding Officiant’s licensed minister, Deanna, believes that Aloha is the most important element of a wedding in Hawaii.
 Aloha has many meanings, but most of all, it means love.
 Deanna specializes in Hawaiian traditions and enjoys creating intimate, romantic ceremonies for couples.
-Deanna has performed over 200 weddings and vow renewals for couples here in West Hawaii.
-Big Island beach wedding packages include permits and leis, are affordable, and are brought with love.
-All couples are welcome in marriage and vow renewal at Kona Wedding Officiant.
+Deanna has performed over 300 weddings and vow renewals here in West Hawaii.
+Big Island wedding packages include permits and leis, are affordable, and most importantly, are brought with love.
+All couples and denominations are welcome in marriage and vow renewal at Kona Wedding Officiant.

 Owner of Kona Wedding Officiant